You have been redirected to your local version of the requested page

 Figure 1.
 Inline near-infrared spectroscopy (NIRS) system configuration for cleaning bath analysis.

 The SC1 bath removes particles, films, and organic residue from the wafer, and forms a thin oxide layer on the surface.
 However, transition metal hydroxides may also remain on the wafer surface.
-That is when the SC2 bath becomes essential in the post chemical mechanical planarization «CMP» cleaning sequence.
-SC2 baths are acidic, helping to remove surface alkali and transition metals.
-This cleaning process leaves a thin passivation layer on the surface of the wafer to avoid future contamination.
+That is when the SC2 bath becomes essential in the post-chemical mechanical planarization «CMP» cleaning sequence.

 The smaller the semiconductor device, the more difficult it is to remove the small particles from the surface of the silicon wafer.
 Therefore, semiconductor manufacturers perform the standard cleaning steps in a wet bench inside a cleanroom to control the environment and avoid further contamination.
 This setup leaves very limited space to install an analysis system.
 Additionally, any chemical handling should be avoided inside the cleanroom area to increase personal and production safety, and to avoid contamination of the wafers.

-A safer, more efficient, and faster way to monitor multiple parameters simultaneously in standard cleaning baths is via inline analysis with reagent-free near-infrared spectroscopy (NIRS).
-The NIRS XDS Process Analyzer by Metrohm Process Analytics enables comparison of «real-time» spectral data from the process to a reference method (e.g., titration, HPLC, IC) to create a simple, yet indispensable calibration model for the standard clean baths.
+The 2060 The NIR-R Analyzer by Metrohm Process Analytics (Figure 2) enables comparison of «real-time» spectral data from the process to a reference method (e.g., titration, HPLC, IC) to create a simple, yet indispensable calibration model for the standard clean baths.

 Wavelength range used: 800–1300 nm.
 Reference method: ion chromatography.

-When cleanroom space is limited, the NIRS XDS Process Analyzer can be mounted outside the cleanroom in the subfab core facility or simply beneath the wet bench embedded in the processing unit/tool itself.
-The distance between the instrument and the sample points (up to 9 possible with the multiplexer option) can be hundreds of meters apart and simply interfaced to the instrument with lowdispersion optical fibers.
-All process baths have a circulation loop made of PFA tubing.
-The flow cell, designed and customized by Metrohm Process Analytics, can be clamped on to these tubes for easy installation, with no need to modify the existing setup.
-Just clamp the flow cell on, and start measuring.
+When cleanroom space is limited, the NIR cabinet from the 2060 The NIR-R Analyzer can be mounted outside the cleanroom in the subfab core facility or simply beneath the wet bench embedded in the processing unit/tool itself.
+The distance between the instrument and the sample points (up to five possible with one NIR cabinet) can be hundreds of meters apart and simply interfaced to the instrument with low-dispersion optical fibers.

 Table 1.
-Slurry measurement parameters
+Slurry measurement parameters.

 Parameters Temperature [°C] Range [wt %]